-ISO 9001 is the international standard for quality management systems (QMS), published by the International Organization for Standardization (ISO).
-ISO standards are the most widely used quality management standards worldwide.
+ISO 9001 is the most well-known international standard for quality management systems (QMS), published by the International Organization for Standardization (ISO).
+ISO standards are the most widely used performance and quality standards worldwide.

-The goal of ISO 9001, part of the ISO 9000 family of quality management standards, is to help you prevent quality issues that could affect your customers, employees, business partners, and even your industry.
+ISO 9001 is part of the ISO 9000 family of quality management standards.
+The current version is ISO 9001:2015, meaning it was released in 2015.
+The key benefit is to help your business prevent quality issues that could affect customers, employees, business partners, and even your industry.

-ISO 9001 defines the requirements for creating a quality management system.
-The QMS is a uniform and well-organized process approach to governing quality and control objectives to ensure continual improvement.
+The standard defines requirements for creating a robust quality management system.
+The QMS is a uniform, well-organized, process-driven approach to governing quality and control objectives to ensure continual improvement.

-Before you decide to adopt ISO 9001, you should have a thorough understanding of the basics of the standard.
+Implementing ISO 9001, however, is no easy task.
+This article will give you a thorough understanding of the basics of the standard before you begin.

-The ISO 9001 quality management system focuses on meeting customer requirements, customer needs, and overall customer satisfaction rather than just adhering to product specifications and requirements.
-That’s because, ultimately, the quality of your products depends on whether and how well they meet customer needs.
+The ISO 9001 quality management system also defines requirements for meeting customer needs and overall customer satisfaction, rather than just adhering to product specifications.
+That’s because the quality of your products depends, ultimately, on whether and how well they meet customer needs.

-At the center of the ISO 9001 are eight key principles of quality management:
+At the center of the ISO 9001 are eight fundamental principles of quality management.

 An organization will operate more efficiently when leaders manage and control the business processes, linking them together to form a single system.
-Adopting this process approach will help your company achieve more predictable and consistent results.
-It will also help people focus their efforts on key improvement processes.
+Adopting this process approach of inputs and outputs will help your company achieve more predictable and consistent results.
+It will also help people focus their efforts on crucial improvement processes.

 The process approach is part of the system approach.
-That means you have to understand, analyze, and manage interrelated processes so you can develop a cohesive system to attain your organizational objectives.
-You’ll continue to be successful when you manage your business processes as one cohesive quality management system.
+Individual process performance will improve when you understand, analyze, and manage interrelated processes to develop a cohesive system.
+You’ll continue to be successful when your business processes are managed as one cohesive quality management system.

 During the decision-making process, competent staff members should analyze and evaluate all available data and information using the appropriate tools and methods.
-However, all this data should be accurate, reliable, and secure because accurate facts and proper data analysis will allow you to make the best business decisions.
+All this data, however, should be accurate, reliable, and secure, because objective facts and proper data analysis drive the best business decisions.